 After getting that long-awaited facelift, you might be more than a little discouraged to find one or both ears migrating out of shape.
 And it can be worrisome to hear that this isn’t supposed to, and usually doesn’t, happen.
 However, medical professionals have long been aware of the issue and the methods for treating it are well tested.

-» If you’re ready to get your ears back to normal, talk to your surgeon about your concerns or find a different doctor near you with experience correcting this exact issue.
+» If you’re ready to get your ears back to normal, talk to our medical review team about your concerns and explore how Cosmetic Ear Surgery can assist you in reaching your desired aesthetic goals.